-Services that are covered for you What you must pay when you get these services factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
-OUT OF NETWORK There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
+Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
+The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist IN NETWORK There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
+OUT OF NETWORK There is no coinsurance, copayment, or deductible for members eligible Acupuncture for chronic low back pain Covered services include: for this preventive screening.
+IN NETWORK